QBayLogic/benchmark-compilation/docs/index.md

 # Effect of faster RAM

-When picking parts for a new workstation, we always wondered whether faster RAM would have a significant impact
+When picking parts for a new workstation, we always wondered whether faster RAM would have a significant impact.
+So we swapped the DDR4-2400 RAM from our Ryzen 7 2700X workstation with the DDR4-3000 RAM from our Intel Core i7-7700k workstation, and observed the following differences.

 ### Intel Core i7-7700K@4.8GHz

+Across the board, the Intel Core i7-7700K hardly seems to benifit from the faster RAM.

 #### Building Clash